dfinity/candid/spec/Candid.md

 * `ref(r)` indicates an opaque reference, understood only by the underlying system.
 * `pub(s,n)`, indicates the public method name `n` of the service referenced by `s`.

-Note that service references for uninitialized services are not supported at the moment.

 #### Notation

 `T` and `M` create a byte sequence described below in terms of natural storage types (`i<N>` for `N = 8, 16, 32, 64`, `f<N>` for `N = 32, 64`).
 The bytes are sequenced according to increasing significance (least significant byte first, a.k.a. little-endian).